samunemeth/System/README.md

     nixos-generate-config --root /mnt --dir ~/System/hosts/<HOST>/
     ```
     **MISSINGSTEPS**
+    *You need to add all the extra mount options, and file system support.*
   - You will have to add these changes in git:
     ```
     git add .